dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/user-guide/upgrade-v9.6.30.md

 #### Deprecating `deblurLevel`

 `deblurLevel` has been deprecated in v8.0 and replaced with `deblurModes`.
-Athough `deblurLevel` will continue to work in v8.0, we recommend updating your code to use `deblurModes` as soon as possible to avoid any breaking changes in the future.
+Although `deblurLevel` will continue to work in v8.0, we recommend updating your code to use `deblurModes` as soon as possible to avoid any breaking changes in the future.

 Check out the code below on how to switch from `deblurLevel` to `deblurModes`.